andhijes/task-be/README.md

-# Simple API using Omdbm API with Express Js
+# Simple API using Omdb API with Express Js
-Create simple API using [Omdbm API](https://www.omdbapi.com/) with Express Js.
+Create simple API using [Omdb API](https://www.omdbapi.com/) with Express Js.

 ## Installation
 * Clone this repository